• Log in

 The Starter plan mainly solves the daily limit problem.
 Weekly newsletters to 2,000 subscribers?
 No more spreading campaigns across multiple days.
 The enhanced reporting provides better engagement insights, though nothing groundbreaking.

-Business plan unlocks Brevo’s full potential — unlimited automation contacts, multi-user access, A/B testing, landing page builder.
-The advanced segmentation lets you create precise audience targets based on behavior, demographics, engagement history.
+Business plan unlocks Brevo’s full potential — unlimited automation contacts, multi-user access, A/B testing, and landing page builder.
+The advanced segmentation lets you create precise audience targets based on behavior, demographics, and engagement history.
 This is where the platform starts feeling professional rather than just functional.

-Enterprise features include dedicated IPs, advanced security, custom integrations, dedicated account management.
+Enterprise features include dedicated IPs, advanced security, custom integrations, and dedicated account management.
 Most SMBs won’t need these unless they’re handling sensitive data or require extensive customization.

 When It Makes Sense to Upgrade